kshedden/dstream/README.md

 Dstream is designed to work with large datasets where it is not possible to load all data for all variables into memory at once.
-To achieve this, Dstream utilizes a _chunked_, _columnar_ representation.
-A chunk contains the data for all of the Dstream's variables for a consecutive subset of rows, stored by variable (column-wise) in typed arrays.
+To achieve this, Dstream utilizes a _chunked_, _columnar_ storage format A chunk contains the data for all of the Dstream's variables for a consecutive subset of rows, stored by variable (column-wise) in typed arrays.